bhisaac/5eFP/5eFP-SRD.md

 Ki and ki features are considered magic and magical effects.

-### Flurry of Blows (Encounter, Ki)
+### Flurry of Blows (Action, Encounter, Ki)

-Immediately after you take the Attack action on your turn, you make two unarmed strikes.
+You use your discarded action to take the Attack action on your turn.
+Immediately after, you can make up to two unarmed strikes.

-### Patient Defense (Encounter, Ki)
+### Patient Defense (Encounter, Ki, Rest)

-You can take the Dodge action on your turn without discarding your action.
+You can take the Dodge action on your turn without discarding your action for the rest of the encounter.

-### Step of the Wind (Encounter, Ki)
+### Step of the Wind (Encounter, Ki, Rest)

-You can take the Disengage or Dash action on your turn without discarding your action, and your jump distance is doubled for the turn.
+You can take the Disengage or Dash action on your turn without discarding your action, and your jump distance is doubled for the rest of the encounter.

 ## Unarmored Movement